diegopacheco/akka-protostuff-serialization/README.md

 akka-protostuff-serialization - protostuff-based serializers for Akka
 =====================================================================

+* This project was forked by Diego Pacheco in order to add the following capability:
+* Support for Scala 2.11.4
+* Support for Akka 2.3.7

 This library provides a custom protostuff-based serializer for Akka.
 It can be used for more efficient akka actor's remoting.

 Features